 The MATLAB .NET interface is for MATLAB users who want to use .NET assemblies in MATLAB.

-MATLAB Builder™ NE packages MATLAB functions so that .NET programmers can access them.
+NET Assembly Integration in the MATLAB Compiler SDK™ product packages MATLAB functions so that .NET programmers can access them.
 It brings MATLAB into .NET applications.
-For more information about this product, see Getting Started with MATLAB Builder NE.
+For information about NET Assembly Integration, see the MATLAB Compiler SDK product documentation.

 For a complete description of the .NET Framework, you need to consult outside resources.

 One source of information is the Microsoft Developer Network.